 traditional inhabitants of both Parties, including their traditional fishing and free movement (Article 10(3)).
 A further purpose is to protect and preserve the marine environment and indigenous fauna and flora in, and in the vicinity of, the Protected Zone (Article 10(4)).
-A range of subsidiary obligations and rights exist under the Treaty.
-Relevantly, Australia and PNG commit under the Treaty to co-operate in the conservation, management and optimum utilisation of Protected Zone commercial fisheries (Article 21) insofar as the achievement of the purposes for the establishment of the Protected Zone are not prejudiced in regard to traditional fishing (Article 20(1)).
+A range of obligations and rights exist under the Treaty in connection with the Protected Zone.
+Relevantly, Australia and PNG are required to co-operate in the conservation, management and optimum utilisation of Protected Zone commercial fisheries (Article 21) insofar as the purposes for the establishment of the Protected Zone are not prejudiced in regard to traditional fishing (Article 20(1)).

-The Treaty provides for the cooperative management and catch sharing of Protected Zone commercial fisheries in the provisions of Part 5 of the Treaty.
-Since the Treaty was ratified, Australia and PNG have entered into formal arrangements under Article 22 to cooperatively manage six fisheries, referred to as 'Article 22 fisheries'.
+The Treaty provides for the cooperative management and catch sharing of Protected Zone commercial fisheries (Part 5 of the Treaty).
+Following entry into force of the Treaty, Australia and PNG have entered into formal arrangements under Article 22 to cooperatively manage six fisheries, referred to as 'Article 22 fisheries'.
 These are the commercial fisheries for prawns, tropical rock lobster, Spanish mackerel, pearl shell, and the traditional fisheries for turtles and dugong.

-The allowable catch for a Protected Zone commercial fishery must be determined jointly by the Parties (Article 23(2)).
+The allowable catch for a Protected Zone commercial fishery is to be determined jointly by the Parties (Article 23(2)).
 Australia and PNG agree to share the allowable catch for Article 22 fisheries in accordance with the formula provided under Article 23(4), or as otherwise agreed under other provisions of the Treaty.
-Article 23(4) provides that each Party is generally entitled to 25 per cent of the catch share in the other Party's jurisdiction2, which may be accessed by each respective Party through an arrangement under Article 26, commonly referred to as 'cross-endorsement'.
+Article 23(4) provides that each Party is entitled to 25 per cent of the catch share in the other Party's jurisdiction2, which may be accessed by each respective Party through an arrangement under Article 26, commonly referred to as 'cross-endorsement'.

-In support of these arrangements, Australia and PNG commit under the Treaty to co-operate with each other to prevent violations of the Protected Zone commercial fisheries arrangements, and consult each other to ensure that legislation and regulations adopted by each Party are as far as practicable consistent with the legislation and regulations of the other Party (Article 28).
+In support of these arrangements Australia and PNG, in accordance with the Treaty, co-operate with each other to prevent violations of the Protected Zone commercial fisheries arrangements, and consult each other to ensure that legislation and regulations adopted by each Party are as far as practicable consistent with the legislation and regulations of the other Party (Article 28).